kaykay-dv/pocketsearch/README.md

 Pocketsearch requires Python 3.8 or higher.

-Create an search index using a PocketWriter and store it to my_db.db:
+Create a search index using a PocketWriter and store it to database my_db.db:

 ```Python
 import pocketsearch